Nicosia: Armenian Apostolic Church

-One of the oldest Armenian churches known as the Benedictine Abbey of Our Lady of Tyre, was founded in the 13th century as a principal convent following the fall of Jerusalem.
+One of the oldest Armenian churches, known as the Benedictine Abbey of Our Lady of Tyre, was founded in the 13th century as a principal convent following the fall of Jerusalem.
 In 1308, the Lusignan king, Henry II of Jerusalem, repaired the church after it was destroyed by an earthquake.
 As many of the nuns were Armenian in origin, it came under the Armenian Church before 1504.
 Since 1963, the church has been located in North Nicosia, under Turkish Cypriot administration.
-The church suffered the collapse of some parts and a great deterioration of condition till 2007, when the restoration work began.
+The church suffered the collapse of some parts and greatly deteriorated until 2007, when restoration work began.
 The renovation was completed in 2013 and won the EU Prize For Cultural Heritage (Europa Nostra Award) in 2015.

-With the help of the World Council of Churches, the Church of Westphalia, the Cyprus government and the faithful, a new church was built in Strovolos, also called "Sourp Asdvadzadzin".
+With the help of the World Council of Churches, the Church of Westphalia, the Government of Cyprus and the faithful, a new church was built in Strovolos, also called "Sourp Asdvadzadzin".
 Its foundation stone was laid on 25 September 1976 by Archbishop Makarios III and Archbishop Nerses Pakhdigian.
-It was officially inaugurated on 22 November 1981 by Catholicos of Cilicia Khoren I and Coadjutor Catholicos of Cilicia Karekin II, in the presence of Archbishop Chrysostomos I, Bishop Zareh Aznavorian and Representative Dr. Antranik L. Ashdjian.
+It was officially inaugurated on 22 November 1981 by Catholicos of Cilicia Khoren I and Coadjutor Catholicos of Cilicia Karekin II, in the presence of Archbishop Chrysostomos I, Bishop Zareh Aznavorian and Representative Antranik L. Ashdjian.